senguptaumd/SfSNet/README.md

 We provided neccessary .prototxt training and solver files, along with python loss layers needed to train SfSNet.
 Please check `SfSNet_train` for more details.

 ### Training Data
 We provide [250k synthetic face images](https://drive.google.com/file/d/1UQONt9Usk3PKztSIoXeNUEUqD5s6z69e/view?usp=sharing) with Ground-Truth normal, albedo and lighting at 512x512 resolution generated with [3DMM](http://gravis.dmi.unibas.ch/Sigg99.html).
 Caution the file size is ~120GB.
+This data is provided only for research purposes.

+##### Note: Please fill out this [form](https://goo.gl/forms/lLTaT4KYgGQAmBhh2) to request access to the synthetic data.

 For real data, please download the aligned and cropped [CelebA face dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).